-Sudden Acquired Retinal Degeneration Syndrome (SARDS) is an acquired and idiopathic disease that causes acute blindness with no fundus changes in the early stages, but as the disease progresses a variable degree of retinal vascular attenuation and tapetalhyperreflectivity may be seen, reflecting the ongoing process of retinal degeneration.
+Sudden Acquired Retinal Degeneration Syndrome (SARDS) is an acquired and idiopathic disease that causes acute blindness with no fundus changes in the early stages, but as the disease progresses, a variable degree of retinal vascular attenuation and tapetal hyperreflectivity may be seen, reflecting the ongoing process of retinal degeneration.
 Animals characteristically present with acute blindness with a normal or near normal fundus.
 Because of the acute nature of the disease, most dogs will have an irregularity in movement.
 In most patients, vision loss develops within 1-2 weeks and nyctalopia may also be observed.
 The average age of onset is 8.5-10 years.
 On ophthalmological examination, dogs with SARDS are blind and have a positive dazzle reflex but no threatening reflex.
-The pupils are usually dilated and the pupillary light reflex response is weak.
-Ophthalmoscopic changes in the acute phase are minimal, consisting of moderate retinal vascular regression or moderate changes in retinal vessel diameter and tapetal reflectance.
+The pupils are usually dilated and the pupillary light reflex response is weak.5 Ophthalmoscopic changes in the acute phase are minimal, consisting of moderate retinal vascular regression or moderate changes in retinal vessel diameter and tapetal reflectance.
 All dogs with SARDS have a characteristic pallor of the optic disc in the early stages.
-Typically, tapetalhyperreflexia foci, which are not very prominent, can be seen in patients for more than 2 months.
+Typically, tapetal hyperreflective foci, which are not very prominent, can be seen in patients for more than 2 months.

 While no treatment has proven effective, SARDS in dogs has been anecdotally treated with systemic immunosuppressants, such as prednisone or leflunomide.
-If immunosuppressive therapy is elected, patients are reevaluated in a few weeks to months.
-If any improvement is seen, a discussion of long-term therapy can occur.
+Following the initiation of immunosuppressive therapy, patients are reevaluated within a few weeks to months.
+Evidence of clinical improvement may prompt consideration of long-term treatment.
 If no improvement is seen, the patient is generally weaned off the medications.
-8 Consistently successful treatments to reverse vision loss in SARDS have not been identified.
-9
+Consistently successful treatments to reverse vision loss in SARDS have not been identified.